 The Greater Boston Immigrant Defense Fund, part of the Delivering on the Dream (DOTD) national funding network, is a public-private partnership and funder collaborative that works to increase access to legal services and increase education to defend immigrant communities, refugees, and temporary status holders.

-The GBDIF was launched in 2017 by the Massachusetts Legal Assistance Corporation, Boston Mayor Martin J. Walsh, and the Massachusetts Law Reform Institute as a two-year pilot program, awarding more than $1.1 million to legal services providers and nonprofit community partners.
+The GBDIF was launched in 2017 by the Massachusetts Legal Assistance Corporation, Boston Mayor Martin J. Walsh, the Massachusetts Law Reform Institute, and a group of foundations as a two-year pilot program, awarding more than $1.1 million to legal services providers and nonprofit community partners.

 The Fund is committed to building Greater Boston’s capacity to protect and defend immigrant and refugee communities by increasing access to the following critical resources and services:

 • Legal representation for individuals facing deportation proceedings in Immigration Court who cannot afford a lawyer